YES!

 P4P has created a step-by-step guide to help you through the DTC application process.

-OTHER DTC RESOURCES
+OTHER LINKS & RESOURCES

 PRESENTER CONTACT INFORMATION